-Site Access is proposed from a private driveway from Canyon Crest Drive.
-Frontage improvement along Canyon Crest Drive are being completed as part of the earlier Tallus Ridge Ph.
+Site Access continues to be proposed from a private driveway from Canyon Crest Drive.
+Frontage improvements along Canyon Crest Drive are being completed as part of the earlier Tallus Ridge Ph.
 10 B development.
 Frontage improvements along Shannon Lake Road were completed as part of earlier Tallus Ridge development in 2010.